AlexBezuska/QuestLog/README.md

 ### To preview it

-This part depends a bit on how you want to do things, if you already have a way you like to use to serve static html files locall you can do that.
+This part depends a bit on how you want to do things, if you already have a way you like to use to serve static html files locally you can do that.
-But you can't just open `./dest/index.html` because there are path issues and your images and other things might wonk out on you.
+But you can't just open `./dest/index.html` because there wll be path issues and your images and other things might wonk out on you.

-Mac and Linux method I recomend:
-Even though this is a Node project there is a really simple way to serve a static site locally using Python called `SimpleHTTPServer` and it is pre-installed on macOS and Ubuntu. the command (from inside the `./dest`folder):
+Even though this is a Node project there is a really simple way to serve a static site locally using Python called `SimpleHTTPServer` and it is pre-installed on macOS and Ubuntu. the command (from inside the `./dest` folder):

 ```bash
 python -m SimpleHTTPServer 8000